4. Planning and implementation

 • Spatial data, small vector data: GeoJSON, KML, Esri shapefile (shp) or GeoPackage.
 The first two options use the global WGS84 coordinate system, which can be easily processed with a variety of programs and tools.
 An shp file, on the other hand, supports several coordinate systems, including those developed for the Finnish conditions.

-• Location data, big raster data: GeoTIFF or NetCDF.
+• Spatial data, large raster data: GeoTIFF or NetCDF.
 To publish data in raster format, for example GeoTIFF file format can be used.

-When sharing data in PDF format, it is advisable to pay attention to the PDF version used and ensure that the data is in a machine-readable format.
+When data is shared in the PDF format, you should note which PDF version is used and make sure that the data is in a machine-readable format.
 Adobe developed and patented PDF in the 1990s as a commercial file format.
 In 2008, its version 1.7 (ISO 32000-1) was standardised as an almost open format, while some of its features remained Adobe’s property (including Adobe XML Forms Architecture, Adobe JavaScript).
 In PDF 2.0 version (ISO-32000-2) published in 2017, however, all features were open.
 Read more about open file formats

-Read a comprehensive list of open file formats in Wikipedia.
+Read Wikipedia's comprehensive list of open file formats.

 Sharing data through an API